-Again, this is complete nonsense, and neatly debunked by the University of Ottawa’s Professor Yoni Freedhoff at his blog.
+Again, this is complete nonsense, and neatly debunked by the University of Ottawa’s Professor Yoni Freedhoff at her blog.
 In reality, people who lose weight have a lot of success keeping it off.
 A major analysis at the University of Pennsylvania found that around 42 percent of people who lost a significant amount of body weight in the first year had kept it off – or lost more – after four years.

 Is losing weight easy?
 No. Is it impossible?
 Hardly.